Battle of Day's Gap: Battle

 On April 30 at Day's Gap on Sand Mountain, Forrest caught up with Streight's expedition and attacked his rear guard.
-Streight's men managed to repulse this attack and as a result they continued their march to avoid any further delays and envelopments caused by the Confederate troops.
+Streight's men in the rolling hills awaited in force behind each rise.
+Forrest demanded that Gould should bring the artillery up.
+Streight's men then surprise attacked from a hidden position of a rise in the hill.
+Gould's men were outnumbered and forced to leave their artillery pieces.
+Streight's men bought the time they needed attacking and as a result they continued their march to avoid any further delays and envelopments caused by the Confederate troops.

 Aftermath

 This battle set off a chain of skirmishes and engagements at Crooked Creek (April 30), Hog Mountain (April 30), Blountsville (May 1), Black Creek/Gadsden (May 2), and Blount's Plantation (May 2).
 Finally, on May 3, Forrest surrounded Streight's exhausted men 3 mi east of Cedar Bluff, Alabama, and forced their surrender.
 They were sent to Libby Prison in Richmond, Virginia.
 Streight and some of his men escaped on February 9, 1864.

-The battle also led indirectly to the death of Confederate Lieutenant A. Wills Gould, an artillery officer of questionable competence, who left guns behind to be spiked by Union forces.
-Gould was furious with Forrest's decision to transfer him to another command and fought an impromptu duel with him on June 14, 1863, in which Gould was killed.
+The battle also led indirectly to the death of Confederate Lieutenant A. Wills Gould, as an artillery officer who was known for his gallantry in his two years of service.
+Gould went to Forrest's HQ tent to beg him off of the reassignment but Forrest in his typical manner again started berating him.
+Forrest witnesses said was cussing him a blue streak.
+Gould argued in was an impossible task he attempted to perform for Forrest.
+It immediately became a heated argument.
+The sequence of event's is unclear as eye witnesses visually could not see the event's unfold.
+Forrest emerged with a bullet in his abdomen while Gould suffered a stab wound to the lung proving fatal.
+June 14, 1863, in which Gould was killed.
+In any event, asking for an artillery officer to limber and unlimber repeatedly in rolling hills was ineffective practice.